-Each time a monitoring site was visited, empty acid-washed sample bottles with siphon lids were set out on vertical racks.
-The stage at which each siphon bottle filled was recorded; this was the height on the stilling-well measuring tape that corresponded to the top of each siphon intake tube bend.
-Samples were passively collected in my absence as rivers responded to precipitation, and I retrieved them on subsequent field trips (at which point the filling-stage was double checked).
+, Acid-washed sample bottles with siphon lids were set out on vertical racks when scheduled synoptic sampling was completed.
+Bottle location was recorded so it could be related to the continuous stage recorder recorded; this was the height on the stilling-well measuring tape that corresponded to the top of each siphon intake tube bend.
+Samples were passively collected as rivers responded to precipitation, and were retrieved on subsequent field trips (at which point the filling-stage was double checked).

-During data analysis, the observed stage at which each siphon bottle filled was references to level-logger data to determine the date and time of collection for each rising-stage sample.
-To the best of my knowledge, this project was the first to combine vertically staggered passive siphon samplers with observed and continuously recorded stage to obtain time-stamps of sample collection.
+During data analysis, the observed stage at which each siphon bottle filled was references to level-logger data to determine the date and time of collection for each rising-stage sample to obtain time-stamps of sample collection.
 The time-stamps were used to asses temporal variability in DOC & NOM (details in Chapter 3) and to inform quality management of samples (below).

 Siphon sampler assumptions